| Status: | Active, open to new members |

 The Easy Walking Group walk on the 4th Wednesday of the month, in the morning.
 Normally walking for about an hour and a half on level ground with no stiles, covering about 2 to 3 miles.
 Walking shoes or trainers are adequate.
 Dogs are usually welcome, and we have a coffee stop at the end of the walk.
 The group leader is Chris Barker.

-Easy Walking group Wednesday 27th May
+Easy Walking Group Wednesday 25th August

 Meet to carshare at the Sharpham Road playing fields carpark, ready to leave at 10.00am.